 West Lindsey District Council now offers pest control services through Elite Pest Management Ltd (EPM), providing residents with competitively priced service.
-A full list is provided below, along with an indication of prices, but it must be noted that not all pests can be treated with a single visit from an EPM technician.
+A full list of treatmentsis provided below, along with an indication of prices, but it must be noted that not all pests can be treated with a single visit from an EPM technician.
+You can apply for treatment using this online form.

 Your details will be passed to EPM who will contact you to arrange a suitable appointment.
 You have the right to cancel your treatment request within 14 days, but requests cannot be cancelled once treatment has been started.